 - T to switch between 1st person and 3rd person view.

-To land, decelerate to minimum speed, and let your aircraft slowly descend to the ground.
+To land, decelerate to minimum speed, and let your aircraft slowly descend.
 If necessary, tap Spacebar to make sure you’re not falling too fast.
 The landing gear will extend automatically when you are near the ground.
 Press air brake (=), and tap accelerate (w) once.
 This will let your ESF gently land.

 Your starting ESF loadout includes a nosegun and External Fuel Tanks, which increase Afterburner fuel capacity.
-This loadout is only suitable for engaging other aircraft.
+This loadout is only suitable for moving around or engaging other aircraft.
 Don’t even try attacking ground targets with it, it’s a waste of time.

 In general, flying is considered one of the hardest activities in PlanetSide 2, so don’t be discouraged if you fail a lot, and hopelessly crash your first few dozen of ESFs.